"A journey of a thousand miles begins with a single step."

 I believe no one should have to try to navigate personal challenges alone.
 Therefore, it is my pleasure to extend hope and a path toward healing and wholeness for anyone caught in life’s struggles.

 I am a licensed psychotherapist and registered nurse with 26 years combined experience.
-I offer private and group therapy sessions in my office or by video conference.
+I offer private and group therapy by video conference or in-person session upon request.

 My on-going pursuit and passion lies in providing mental and physical support to those undergoing emotional and/or physical turmoil.
 Guided by empathy and compassion, I provide a safe, respectful therapeutic atmosphere where we explore your struggles, skill sets, victories, and dreams.

 I tailor each session specifically to your goals and needs.
 You have a unique story that deserves the time and space to be explored.
-Providing empathy, we will work toward you discovering and accepting your authentic self.
+We will work toward you discovering and accepting your authentic self.

 As therapy progresses, we will do some exploring to see what’s going on under the surface.
 We’ll collaborate to identify healthy coping skills and learn new tools that will ultimately help you reach your goals.